Revolutionary Government Junta of El Salvador: First Junta

-The leaders of the junta attempted to cater to the left to prevent an uprising by raising wages by 30% and attempting to implement agrarian reforms, however, the attempt failed.
 Meanwhile, the Army and National Guard continued to kill anyone suspected of being a leftist militant.
-By the end of October 1979, over 100 civilians had been killed by the Army and the National Guard, but the junta claimed that the acts were committed by forces that were not under its control.
+By the end of October 1979, over 100 civilians had been killed by the Army and the National Guard, but the junta claimed that the acts were committed by forces not under its control.

 From 2–5 January 1980, the three civilian members of the junta resigned.
 The entire cabinet, except the Minister of National Defense, Brigadier General José Guillermo García, also resigned.
-Colonels Majano Ramos and Gutiérrez Avendaño remained in place and organized the creation of a second junta.
+Majano and Gutiérrez remained in place and organized the creation of a second junta.

 Second Junta

 The Second Revolutionary Government Junta was formed on 9 January 1980.
-The second junta consisted, again, of two military officers (Colonels Majano Ramos and Gutiérrez Avendaño) and three civilians; José Ramón Ávalos Navarrete, an independent politician and a doctor, José Antonio Morales Ehrlich, a conservative member of the Christian Democratic Party (PDC), and Héctor Dada Hirezi, a progressive member of the PDC.
+The second junta consisted, again, of two military officers (Majano and Gutiérrez) and three civilians; José Ramón Ávalos Navarrete, an independent politician and a doctor, José Antonio Morales Ehrlich, a conservative member of the Christian Democratic Party (PDC), and Héctor Dada Hirezi, a progressive member of the PDC.
 Dada Hirezi resigned on 3 March 1980 after Mario Zamora, another progressive PDC politician, was assassinated by a far-right death squad.
-He was replaced by José Napoleón Duarte, another member of the PDC and former presidential candidate of the National Opposing Union (UNO) during the 1972 presidential election.
+He was replaced by José Napoleón Duarte, another member of the PDC and former presidential candidate of the National Opposition Union (UNO) during the 1972 presidential election.

 On the same day that the second junta formed, leftist groups created the Political Military Coordinating Committee (CPM) to combat the junta and the army.
 It was a coalition of the Popular Liberation Forces (FPL), Armed Forces of National Resistance (FARN), and the Communist Party of El Salvador (PCES).
 Two days later, the Revolutionary Coordinating Committee of the Masses (CRM) was created between the Unified Popular Action Front (FAPU), Popular Leagues "February 28" (LP-28), People's Revolutionary Bloc (BRP), and the Nationalist Democratic Union (UDN).
 The CRM had four goals: 1.)
 Overthrow the junta and end American imperialism, 2.) end the dominance of the oligarchy and nationalize land and industry, 3.)
 Assure democratic rights for the people, and 4.)
 Raise cultural standards, stimulate popular organizations, and create a new revolutionary armed forces.

 On 22 January 1980, the 48th anniversary of La Matanza, the massacre of 10,000–40,000 indigenous and communist rebels by the government of President Maximiliano Hernández Martínez, around 80,000 to 200,000 people marched in the streets of San Salvador.
 According to the Salvadoran Human Rights Commission, the National Guard killed 67 people and injured 250.
 On 8 March 1980, the junta approved the new agrarian reforms and nationalized the national bank.